January 21, 2016

 you will find this reference and pictorial guide interesting and useful.

-While all varieties have moderate doubling on the torch, leaves, and ONE DIME, the best way to distinguish between the four DDR dimes of 1970-D is by the amount, direction, and strength of the doubling on UNITED STATES OF AMERICA, and particularly AMERICA.
-From widest to most narrow, the order is FS-802, FS-801, CONECA DDR-003, CONECA DDR-005.
+While all known varieties have moderate doubling on the torch, leaves, and ONE DIME, the best way to distinguish between the four DDR dimes of 1970-D is by the number of involved letters, direction, and strength of the doubling on UNITED STATES OF AMERICA, and particularly AMERICA.
+From widest to most narrow, the rank of these varieties is: FS-802, FS-801, CONECA DDR-003, CONECA DDR-005.
 We have found it almost useless to trace die lines as diagnostics on these dimes, due to the microscopic size of any die lines that do appear, and their frequent disappearance due to even the mildest die erosion.
 Many of the dimes of 1970-D develop heavy frost in the fields, which obscures such lines very quickly.
-Thus, die lines simply are not a reliable tool unless the variety is already known.
-It is much easier to judge the direction and strength to attribute the variety, as we have done below.
+Thus, die lines simply are not a reliable tool for attribution, unless the variety is already known.
+As we have stated, it is much easier to judge the direction and strength to attribute the variety, as we have done below.

 Strong spread of UNITED STATES OF AMERICA, in addition to moderate doubling on torch, leaves, and ONE DIME.
 Direction of doubling is southwest, but notably widest to the west.